Geothermal Heat Pump Services in the Quad Cities

 Are There Tax Credits Available for Geothermal Heat Pumps?

 Tax credits can help make your home more energy-efficient and improve your carbon footprint at the same time.
-There is a 26% tax credit available for residential ground source heat pump installation that has now been extended through December 31, 2022.
+There is a 30% tax credit available for residential ground source heat pump installation, effective January 1, 2023.
 It is an excellent time to take advantage of this useful tax credit that will make it much easier to afford a geothermal heat pump system.

 What Are the Benefits of Having a Geothermal Heat Pump Installed in Your Quad Cities home?